GEMScienceTools/RUBIC-AI/README.md

 -  **Current Accuracy:** **~87.3%**
 #### 🔨 Roof Material Classifier Performance
 -  **Current Accuracy:** **~84.9%**

+For each application, there are additional metrics of interest.
+Below is the information from the confusion matrices, which allows users to determine whether these models work for their specific needs.

 <details>
 <summary>📊 Confusion Matrices (Click to Expand)</summary>